spring-attic/spring-mobile/README.md

 # Spring Mobile

-[Spring Mobile](http://www.springsource.org/spring-mobile) is an extension to [Spring MVC](http://static.springsource.org/spring/docs/current/spring-framework-reference/html/mvc.html) that aims to simplify the development of mobile web applications.
+[Spring Mobile] is an extension to [Spring MVC] that aims to simplify the development of mobile web applications.

+## Downloading artifacts
+See [downloading Spring artifacts] for Maven repository information.
+Unable to use Maven or other transitive dependency management tools?
+See [building a distribution with dependencies].

+## Documentation
+See the current [Javadoc] and [reference docs].

+## Issue Tracking
+Report issues via the [Spring Mobile JIRA].
+Understand our issue management process by reading about [the lifecycle of an issue].

-## Check Out and Build from Source
+## Build from Source

 1. Clone the repository from GitHub: